-In order to improve the overall look and retail viability of Fulton Street, the Project will establish a grant program to assist property owners and retailers to 1) restore building facades and improve commercial storefronts; and 2) enhance and modernize outmoded interior retail spaces.
-Design Guidelines will ensure that the grants meet the overall vision for the corridor.
+In order to improve the overall look and retail viability of Fulton Street, the Fulton Corridor Grant Program, a component of the Fulton Corridor Revitalization Program, will establish a grant program to assist property owners and retailers to restore building facades, and improve commercial storefronts and interior space.
+Design Guidelines and an Incentives Review Panel will ensure that the grants meet the overall vision for the corridor.
 The LMDC will work with the City of New York to develop grant program guidelines.
-The project also anticipates providing technical assistance to property and business owners implementing individual projects.
+The project also anticipates providing technical assistance to property and business owners who are receiving grants for façade and storefront improvements. --ALLOCATIONS IN PAP- PAP 12 indicates that between \$12,500,000 and \$19,000,000 (of the \$38,000,000 allocated to the Fulton Corridor Revitalization Program) will be used for the Fulton Corridor Grant Program.